Nashville District employees don life jackets for public safety campaign

-U.S. Army Corps of Engineers Nashville District employee Susan Pierce wears an inflatable life jackets at Lake Barkley May 15, 2026, in Grand Rivers, Kentucky, while participating in “Wear Your Life Jacket to Work Day.”
-(USACE Photo)
+U.S. Army Corps of Engineers Nashville District employees pose together wearing life jackets May 15, 2026, in Nashville, Tennessee, while participating in “Wear Your Life Jacket to Work Day.”
+(USACE Photo by Leon Roberts)

 |Date Taken: